mesonbuild/meson/docs/markdown/Gnome-module.md

 Generates enum files for GObject using the `glib-mkenums` tool.
 The first argument is the base name of the output files.

+This method is essentially a wrapper around the `glib-mkenums` tool's command line API.
+It is the most featureful method for enum creation.

+Typically you either provide template files or you specify the various template sections manually as strings.

+Most libraries and applications will be using the same standard template with only minor tweaks, in which case the `gnome.mkenums_simple()` convenience method can be used instead.

 Note that if you `#include` the generated header in any of the sources for a build target, you must add the generated header to the build target's list of sources to codify the dependency.
 This is true for all generated sources, not just `mkenums`.

 * `sources`: the list of sources to make enums with